Mindfulness Therapy London Guide

 There’s also evidence on how mindfulness helps with problem solving and creativity.
 When you learn to distinguish your thoughts from the space from they arise, you’ll gain access to more flexibility, spontaneous play, and optimistic acceptance in all areas of your life.

-If you’re experiencing anxiety, depression, or there’s anything of concern that you need to talk about, don’t hesitate to get in touch to arrange an initial consultation.
+If you’re experiencing anxiety, depression, or there’s anything of concern that you need to talk about, don’t hesitate to book an initial consultation.
+You don’t have to prepare for this, just come as you are and we can look into how I might be able to help.

 Mindfulness in London – Resources